zezl7/esd-2024-kubernetes/workshop/3_Database_Configurations/README.md

-Wow, you have come so far ESDealer, this `third` assignment is about **configuring a deployment of a web app to the K8s cluster**.
+Wow, you have come so far ESDealer, this `third` assignment is about **configuring the database deployment on the K8s cluster**.

 ## INFO 💡
 ### `K8s configuration files`